The theories surrounding

 on a global scale.

-markets from the impact of foreign exchange while simultaneously working
+domestic markets from the impact of foreign exchange, while simultaneously

-trade agreements that discourage anti-competitive practices instead of
+importance of trade agreements that discourage anti-competitive practices

-protectionist measures that hinder the progress of global free trade.
+instead of protectionist measures that hinder the progress of global free

 Strategic trade theory